Creating Inclusive Spaces: Safe Space, Brave Space, Allies and Advocates

 On the other hand, there is a breadth of diversity within the LGBTQA+ community.
-Sexual orientation and gender identity, although not changeable, can be somewhat fluid and our gender expression may and can vary.
+Sexual orientation and gender identity (our self-identification), although not changeable, can be somewhat fluid and our gender expression may and can vary.
 Our own definitions and expression of who we are can vary.
-And, not all LGBTQA+ people, like non-LGBTQA+ people, are supportive and accepting of the LGBTQA+ community or knowledgeable and accepting of the diversity that exists within the community.
+And not all LGBTQA+ people, like non-LGBTQA+ people, are supportive and accepting of the LGBTQA+ community or knowledgeable and accepting of the diversity that exists within the community.
 When individuals come out to themselves and others also varies.
 Being an ally to one's community should not depend on how one identifies.
 How an individual identifies is based on the individual's definition.
 While it is impossible to totally take identity out of the definition of ally, it is not required.
 In defining an ally based on behavior, individuals can choose when and how they identify themselves to others based on their orientation and identity.

 See the Trans* Guide page for Tips on Being a Trans* Ally or stop by the resource center for a print copy.

 An advocate is an individual who is proactive and actively working to improve conditions and the environment so that it is more socially just.
 Some define advocates as members of the target group who are working on behalf of their community or communities.
 While it is not possible to totally take identity out of the definitions of ally and advocate, the operational definition used by the LGBTQA+ Resource Center @ UNL is an individual who is pro-LGBTQ and actively committed to diversity and inclusion, mutual respect (our allies deserve to be treated with the same respect and dignity that we all deserve) and personal safety (providing an environment where we are committed to providing an environment where all people of all orientations and identities are safe from prejudice and discrimination).